4Al3xG4mesYY/OSINT_Aggregator-AI-summarizer/README.md

 ---

+## Challenges & Lessons Learned

+This project involved overcoming several real-world development challenges, providing valuable lessons in building resilient applications.

+* **Python Environment Management:** The project initially faced numerous `ModuleNotFoundError` issues.
+This was resolved by mastering the use of Python virtual environments (`venv`) to create an isolated and reproducible setup, ensuring that the correct interpreter and dependencies were always used.

+* **API Rate Limiting:** Early tests with the Gemini API resulted in `429: RESOURCE_EXHAUSTED` errors.
+The solution was to implement a `time.sleep()` delay between API calls, which taught the importance of reading API documentation and writing "polite" code that respects service usage limits.

+* **Anti-Scraping Measures:** Many target websites returned `403 Forbidden` errors, blocking the scraper.
+This led to the development of a more robust scraping function that uses a list of rotating `User-Agent` strings and an exponential backoff retry mechanism to mimic human behavior and handle temporary blocks.

+* **Data Integrity & Concurrency:** The initial asynchronous version of the script caused `database is locked` errors.
+The solution was to refactor the code to be sequential and to use a local SQLite database, which solved the critical issue of data duplication and ensured data integrity.

+---

 ## Project Evolution Timeline

 This timeline documents the journey of Project Synapse, showing its evolution from a basic, single-purpose script into a resilient, multi-source intelligence platform with a collaborative, "human-in-the-loop" workflow.